Codeversant/meter-sync-api-example/README.md

      */
     public static final String MeterOnIntentAction = "com.codeversant.MeterSync.MeterOn";

-Meter On is broadcast when the meter is switched to hired and the fare begins to accrue.
+<b>com.codeversant.MeterSync.MeterOn</b> is broadcast when the meter is switched to hired and the fare begins to accrue.
 Your app can listen for this Intent to know that the driver has loaded a fare.
 This event is also sent in response when an app sends a Query Status Intent and the meter is on..

 <h4>Meter Off</h4>